Exodromy: Stratified higher topoi

-We now show that the functor $\lambda$ is fully faithful.
-We first describe stratified geometric morphisms $\fromto{\XX}{\widetilde{\Pi}}$ in a more familiar fashion.
+We conclude this chapter with a few remarks describing stratified geometric morphisms $\fromto{\XX}{\Pitilde}$ in a more familiar fashion.
 Let us begin with the case in which the base poset is trivial.